Internal control and risk management

 Financial reporting and control

 The internal control and risk management systems pertaining to the financial reporting process have been designed so that sufficient certainty on the reliability of the financial reporting can be obtained and that the financial statements have been prepared in accordance with the applicable laws and regulations.
 Kemira complies with the international standards for financial statements (IFRS) which are applicable in the EU and other requirements of the listed companies.
-Kemira Group policies and procedures define in detail the processes of accounting and financial reporting to be applied in all Group companies.
+Kemira Group policies and procedures define in detail the processes and principles of accounting and financial reporting to be applied in all Group companies.
 The purpose of the policies and Financial Manual is to ensure the reliability of financial reporting.

 Proper control of financial administration, financial reporting and accounting processes is a basic requirement for the reliability of financial reporting.
-The Group financial administration determines the appropriate control functions, the objectives of each control function and how the effectiveness of the control functions is monitored and checked based on a risk analysis it performs.
+The Group financial administration has determined the appropriate control functions, the objectives of each control function and how the effectiveness of the control functions is monitored and checked based on a risk analysis it performs.
 The control functions are described in the above mentioned risk documentation and financial administration is responsible for their practical implementation.

 Financial reporting control is performed either continuously as part of the transactions of the company’s monitoring processes such as purchasing and sales processes, or alternatively monthly or annually as part of the reporting process.